-Choosing the right settings it’s crucial in order to obtain a state of art rate curve.
+Choosing the right settings is crucial in order to obtain a state of art rate curve.

+[what follows is meant to stay here]

 After this short introduction we are now ready to analyze the EURON sheet.
 Before starting, it’s important to know that there are some hidden cells that you can find by clicking on the plus buttons visible over I, T, V columns.
 The hidden part shows the construction of Rate Helpers for the whole set of instruments indexed on overnight rate.